 - Plan ahead.
 Have a system for developing lesson plans, copying papers, etc.

 - Plan your meals and wardrobe ahead of time.
 Make a menu and do your grocery shopping over the weekend.
 Pack your lunch and set out your clothes the night before.
 Stick a roast in the crockpot so dinner’s ready when you get home.

-Stop trying to swim against the tide!
-It’s time to simplify your teaching.
+To put it bluntly, stop trying to swim against the tide.
+It’s time to simplify your teaching.”